Essential Nutrition For Your Organic Garden

 Want a supplement for the plants growing in your garden?
 One that contains many of these micronutrients?
 Try kelp, glacial rock dust, Azomite or (for fastest results) liquid kelp.
 Now that you know the basics of secondary macronutrients and the micronutrients, go get a lab test on your soil.
 Once you have the results, use organic fertilizers to add what you lack -- and you’ll be on your way to a garden full of healthy vegetables and bountiful harvests.

-For more information about nutrients and organic fertilizers, read the Fertilizer Solutions Chart in our Fertilizer catalog, or download the chart as a PDF here.
+For more information about nutrients and organic fertilizers, read the Fertilizer Solutions Chart that can be download as a PDF here.

 Secondary macronutrients and the micronutrients are small but essential building blocks for the plants in your organic garden!